mrtnzlml-archive/testbench/readme.md

 ```

 It's important, that we are not creating dependency injection container here.
 You can use [autoload](https://getcomposer.org/doc/04-schema.md#autoload) from composer if you don't want to use robot loader.
 You should also create config file e.g. `tests.neon`.
-This file is needed only for database tests at this moment (Doctrine only - stay tuned).
+This file is needed only for database tests at this moment.
 In this file you should configure your project before tests:

 ```neon
 testbench: